 Sarah also loves to slowly explore Vietnam.
-This means eating local food, discovering local cafes to feed her coffee addiction, getting out and finding a little bit of adventures in the many rural spots in Vietnam.
+This means eating local food, discovering local cafes to feed her coffee addiction, getting out, and finding a few adventures in the many rural spots in Vietnam.

 On the flip side, once in a while she loves to stay in a high-end hotel, or get dolled up and grab a cocktail on a night out.
 She describes herself as a well-rounded traveler and likes a little bit of everything.

 Sarah says that sometimes living in Vietnam brings the misconception that all she barely works and has little ambition.
 Especially as a part-time teacher, people think she just bums around southeast Asia and relaxes all the time!

 Which, of course, is far from the truth.
 She chose a job as a part-time teacher to be able to have an income, but also have the freedom to commit to her blog.

 Another thing that makes travel a challenge for her is her family.
 Sarah is very close with her parents and siblings, but with the 12-15 hour time difference and the 24+ hours of travel it takes to get home from Vietnam, she doesn’t get to see them nearly enough.
 Out of the past 8 months, she says she has seen her parents for only 2 weeks and hasn’t seen her siblings at all.

 She loves being in Vietnam but also recognizes that it comes at the sacrifice of a stronger relationship with her family.